Tipping in Mexico: Who to Tip & How Much

 It’s customary to tip these people a few pesos for their trouble.
 I usually give 5 to 10 pesos.

-Sometimes the attendants will go out of their way to help you.
-They might run around and track down a taxi for you, or help you load a ton of luggage or shopping bags into the car.
+Sometimes the attendants will make an extra effort to help you.
+They might run around and track down a taxi for you or help you load a ton of luggage or shopping bags into the car.

 Other times they just point to a taxi for you.